Bunny hill? No way!

 I made it to the top of the mountain without falling off.
 I thought I was home free.
 Turns out getting off the lift is as harrowing, or even more so, than getting on.
 I ended up in a heap at the bottom of a small slope, causing the people following us to have to maneuver around me to avoid a pile up.

 I righted myself and I was ready to go.
 The lodge was a long, long way down there.
 Christy waited for me for a bit but I told her to go on.
 I would find my way down at my own speed.
 I got really skilled at falling over.

 I made my way down the hill celebrating every recovery and non-lethal fall I took.
-It was going pretty well in my mind.
+It thought it was going pretty well.
 It wasn't until I fell over and one of my skis popped off that I was in trouble.

 I probably should have paid more attention to how the bindings worked.
 I fumbled around in the snow for a while before a fellow skier stopped to help me.
-Before I knew it, I was back on the slope, sliding and falling my way down the mountain.
+With a little help, I was back on the slope sliding and falling my way down the mountain.

 I could have spent the day learning the basics.
 That might have been the smart thing to do but it just wasn't for me.
 I'll probably never go skiing again.
 I don't really like the cold.
 But that's okay.
 I went skiing once and I didn't spend the day on the bunny hill.